Italy Travel Banner

 • Make sure to get travel insurance to fund cancellations or delays due to the winter season.

-• Most shops offer heavy discounts during this time, so take the advantage of winter sales.
+• Most shops offer heavy discounts during this time.
+You can take advantage of winter sales.

 What is the weather like in Italy in winter?